-Adding a humanitarian angel
+Adding a Humanitarian Angel

 But selling fashion was not enough – in line with the Islamic principles that first sparked the birth of the brand, the Latifis wanted to embed a humanitarian angle into their business.
-“To further demonstrate our stand on social justice, we committed to donating 20 percent of our profit to the UK registered charities – of which half will be directed for domestic efforts in keeping with our Islamic value of helping the communities in which we live, with the remaining half for international efforts,” says Amir.
+“To further demonstrate our stand on social justice, we committed to donating 20% of our profit to the UK registered charities – of which half will be directed for domestic efforts in keeping with our Islamic value of helping the communities in which we live, with the remaining half for international efforts,” says Amir.

 While it may have been inspired by their religious beliefs, the Latifis are not looking to be pigeonholed as solely an Islamic brand.
 “We were decidedly discerning when choosing the tag line for our brand to be ‘cultured swimwear for men’.
-We believe this choice of wording better projects the numerous positive attributes the Islamic concept of haya or conveys,” says Amir.
+We believe this choice of wording better projects the numerous positive attributes the Islamic concept of haya conveys,” says Amir.
 “We do not seek to proselytize in any manner; indeed our faith stipulates that there is no compulsion in religion.”

-As female modest swimwear styles such as burkinis are sometimes worn by non-Muslims (even Lindsey Lohan is a fan), the Latifis believe their brand may attract non-religious consumers too – namely because it protects the skin from sun exposure.
+As female modest swimwear styles such as burkinis are, sometimes worn by non-Muslims (even Lindsey Lohan is a fan), the Latifis believe their brand may attract non-religious consumers too – namely because it protects the skin from sun exposure.

 Many UAE residents are sharing the news of Zusaura’s launch over their community Facebook and WhatsApp groups.
 “As a mother of four boys, I always found it strange that no modest swimwear was available for males, while there have been multiple up-and-coming modest swimwear options for females,” says Dubai resident and senior field coordinator for non-profit Hands on Hope, Mai Assaf.

-“It’s time to change that narrative, because the existing paradigm that implies only females need to dress modesty in our tradition, is inaccurate.
+“It’s time to change that narrative, because the existing paradigm that implies only females need to dress modestly in our tradition, is inaccurate.
 Modesty is extolled in all traditional faiths and as a spiritual practice, it opens one up to liberation, which extends beyond the physical form.”